CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 ### Task 1: Validate sign-in before enabling MFA

+In this task you will sign in as Alex Wilber to confirm that he can access Outlook using only his password before MFA is enabled.

 1. Switch to **SEA-WS3** and sign in as **Admin** with the password **Pa55w.rd**.

 2. On the taskbar, select **Microsoft Edge**.